AkshayCodesIt/artfolio/README.md

 ```sh
 npm run dev
 ```
-Open http://localhost:5173 in your browser to view the project.
+Open http://localhost:5173/artfolio/ in your browser to view the project.

+## 🌏 Live Demo

+Check out the live version of this project here: [Artfolio](https://akshaycodesit.github.io/artfolio/)